 Part of staying on top of them is to create a schedule where you go round the property looking for signs of termites and do this every two or three months.
 You could also use this opportunity to look for signs of other pests too, and to just look at the building for general signs of maintenance and repair work.
 You could put up a protective barrier and a monitoring system so if you are unsure about that, talk to some experts that can help.
 Professional services are going to be key in finding and removing them.
 Since they can lay more than thirty thousand eggs a day that colony can become a huge problem in as little as a couple of weeks.
 This means you need to act quickly.
 More specific things you can do include;

 - Make sure you do not have a lot of damp areas in and around the property.
 Fix leaks, make sure the basement is not damp.
 If you make the environment less attractive to them, they might not settle in!

 - At all your entrances, windows as well as doors, have security screens or meshes up so that even when these things are left open, the termites cannot get in.

 - Another good thing to do for flying termites protection is to avoid storing things like mulch or wood inside as that is somewhere they would be drawn to.

 - Keep your house and even your basement free from clutter so there are fewer hiding spots.

-But on top of all that it makes a lot of sense to invest in a professional pest control service with experience in handling termites flying in your property.
-They can also offer you more advice on what you can do to keep them out.
+But on top of all that it makes a lot of sense to invest in a professional pest control service with experience in handling termites flying on your property.
+They can also offer you termite control solutions and more advice on what you can do to keep them out.